hatvalues/data_preprocs/README.md

 The chosen datasets represent a variety of cases suitable for classification problems.

+## TODO

+It looks like some nulls are in the target variable for YPS.
+Just need to open up the csv file and drip these rows and save.

 ## Usage

+At the moment, the best way is to clone the repo and e.g. if using Poetry, add ` data-preprocs = {path = "../data_preprocs"}` to the dependences in pyproject.toml

 Just import the desired object from the data_providers module.
 Each data provider contains a features data frame and a targets series, plus some meta data items, including: